VAUDE uses synthetic materials such as polyester, polyamide or polyurethane for many of its products. These materials are derived from petroleum.

 We have set ourselves the goal of increasing the amount of renewable raw materials we use.
 In this way, we can use less fossil fuel-based resources and avoid adding more plastic to the planet.

 The robust castor plant grows without additional irrigation on barren soils that are unsuitable for growing food.
-The oil is pressed from the beans of the plant and can be used to produce polyamide fibers as well as plastic parts such as zips and hooks.
+The oil is pressed from the plant’s beans and can be used to make textiles as well as plastic components such as zips and buckles.

 Clearly renewable resources are a good option.
 Unfortunately, there are a few pitfalls that need to be avoided.